 Vârleni, a village in the județ Vâlcea – Lith. varlė "frog".

-The Bulgarian scientist Duridanov Ivan, having studied the Thracian-Baltic and Dacian-Baltic language connections, found 60 convincing separate lexical correspondences between the Dacian and the Baltic languages and 16 more possible, and between Thracian and Baltic – 52 and 19 respectively.
-At the same time, there were only 14 common Thracian-Dacian-Baltic correspondences.(DURIDANOW IWAN.
-1968: 100).
-These numbers may seem small, but it should be borne in mind that the vocabulary of the Thracian and Dacian languages has been preserved in very small quantity, so it is not the absolute numbers that are important, but their comparison with the data on the connections of the Thracian and Dacian languages to those close to the Baltic.
-First of all, we mean the Slavic languages, but no special Dacian-Slavic or Thracian-Slavic ties were found ibid.
+The presence of the Balts in the Balkans explains the special Thracian-Baltic and Dacian-Baltic linguistic connections, which were investigated by the Bulgarian scientist I. Duridanov Ivan.
+He found 60 separate lexical correspondences between the Dacian and the Baltic languages and 16 more possible, and between Thracian and Baltic – 52 and 19 respectively.
+At the same time, there were only 14 common Thracian-Dacian-Baltic matches.(DURIDANOW IWAN.
+1969: 100).
+These numbers may seem small, but it should be borne in mind that the vocabulary of the Thracian and Dacian languages has been preserved in very small quantity, so it is not the absolute numbers that are important, but their comparison with the data on the connections of Thracian and Dacian with the languages close to the Baltic.
+First of all, we mean the Slavic languages, but no special Dacian-Slavic or Thracian-Slavic ties were found ibid which is quite understandable in the absence of any prerequisites for this.
 The data of Duridanov are confirmed by Proto-Albanian and Pro-Baltic connections.
 Especially impressive, according to Desnitskaya, are lexical correspondences that stand out for their specificity.

 Alb. mal «mountain» (< Proto-Alb. *malas) – Let. mala «bank, shore»;